MicrosoftDocs/windows-dev-docs/terminal/customize-settings/actions.md

 { "command": { "action": "setColorScheme", "colorScheme": "Campbell" }, "keys": "" }
 ```

-### Experimental add scroll mark
+### Add scroll mark

 Adds a scroll mark to the text buffer.
 If there's a selection, the mark is placed at the selection, otherwise it's placed at the cursor row.
-This is an experimental feature, and its continued existence is not guaranteed.

 **Command name:** `addMark`